Centre for Defence and International Security Studies

-The Centre for Defence and International Security Studies (or CDiSS) is a British defence and security think tank.
-CDiSS is engaged in research, analysis, commentary and discussion on issues of significance within the broad context of international security.

-The Centre has no allegiances, but serves as a conduit between the academic community, government and other official and unofficial bodies, and the defence and security industries.
-The Centre organises conferences and seminars, undertakes focused and directed research and publishes papers in hard and soft copy.
-Its members also contribute to journals.
-Membership of CDiSS includes those with a background in academia, industry, the armed forces, non-governmental organisations, government and the media.
+The Centre for Defence and International Security Studies (or CDiSS) was a British defence and security think tank.
+CDiSS was engaged in research, analysis, commentary and discussion on issues of significance within the broad context of international security, and also organised conferences, seminars and publications.
+The Centre had no allegiances, but serves as a conduit between the academic community, government and other official and unofficial bodies, and the defence and security industries.